radius-project/docs/docs/content/guides/author-apps/dapr/how-to-dapr-building-block/index.md

 The console output should similar to:

 ```
-⚠  In future releases, this command will only query the "default" namespace by default.
-Please use the --namespace flag for a specific namespace, or the --all-namespaces (-A) flag for all namespaces.
 NAMESPACE     NAME        TYPE         VERSION  SCOPES  CREATED              AGE
 default-demo  statestore  state.redis  v1               2024-02-19 17:13.20  2m
 ```